erin-cochran/dnd-character-manager/README.md

 # dnd-character-manager

-character sheet, spellbook, and whatever else I need to keep track of a character in D&amp;D
+character sheet, spellbook, and whatever else I need to keep track of a character in D&D.